 “For many fans and scholars of New Orleans’ rhythm and blues heydays of the 1950s and ‘60s, every newly published quote, story or insight provided by the music’s purveyors becomes a jewel.
 John Wirt’s biography of the great Huey 'Piano' Smith offers a treasure chest of such precious gifts not only furnished by the book’s worthy subject but by those who surrounded the legendary pianist/vocalist/composer who created such gems as 'Rocking Pneumonia and the Boogie Woogie Flu' and Don’t You Just Know It.”—Louisiana Weekly

-“For the first ever biography of the influential figure in American music, author John Wirt was able to interview the piano pounder before his death, along with musicians who played with him and other associates.
+“For the first ever biography of the influential figure in American music, author John Wirt was able to interview the piano pounder, along with musicians who played with him and other associates.
 His story had never been told in such detail.”—Shepherd Express

 “This book is wonderful!
 Huey has been so influential, and beloved, in addition to being one of the great New Orleans R&B pianists, but his story has not been well known until John's great and loving documentation.”—George Winston, pianist